isomerpages/astar-nrp/_events/00-upcoming/00-upcoming.md

 No upcoming webinars.
 {% include webinars.html webinars=site.data.webinars %}

-## Exhibitions
+## Conferences and Exhibitions
-No upcoming exhibitions.
+No upcoming conferences or exhibitions.

-## Grant Calls
+## Innovation Challenges and Grant Calls
-No upcoming grant calls.
+No upcoming innovation challenges or grant calls.

 ## Competitions
 No upcoming competitions.